lifeofladi/js-reference/readme.md

 console.log(shortWords);  // Output: ['chair','music','brick','pen']
 ```

-`.map()` - creates a new array with the result of executing the callback function on each element in the array on which it was called.
+`map()` - creates a new array with the result of executing the callback function on each element in the array on which it was called.

 ```javaScript
 let arr = [1,2,4,10];